bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 {% endhighlight %}

-The game loop creates the dot-channel and passes it to the dot-chain-getter.
-The dot-chain-getter returns a chain of dot's selected by the player.
-The returned dot-chain get's added to the state and rendered.
+The <code>game-loop</code> creates the dot channel and passes it to the <code>dot-chain-getter</code>.
+The code blocks and waits for the
+<code>dot-chain-getter</code> to return a chain of dots selected by
+the player.
+The returned dot-chain gets added to the state and then rendered.

-The rest of the code follows the same pattern collecting dots until we get to the :end-dots message.
+The <code>dot-chain-getter</code> and <code>get-dot-chains</code>
+functions follow the established pattern for filtering a message queue.
+They collect a vector of **dot** messages until we get to the **:end-dots** message returning the vector of dot positions.

+## Removing dots and using timeout

 So now let's look at rendering the removal of the dots.